 To work out how much you should use each dose: squeeze out some cream or ointment from the tube on to the end of an adult finger - from the tip of the finger to the first crease.
 This is called a fingertip unit.
 One fingertip unit is enough to treat an area of skin twice the size of the flat of an adult's hand with the fingers together.
 Gently rub the cream or ointment into the skin until it has disappeared.
 Then wash your hands (unless your hands are the treated area).

-Note: don't forget to use emollients as well when you are using a course of topical steroids.
+Note: don't forget you can use emollients as well when you are using a course of topical steroids.

 What about side-effects of topical steroids?